LilGothPuppy/ottersmp-wiki-Puppytreats4u/docs/commands/stalls.md

 - /arm addmember [username] -> Let's you give trust to build at your stall to a user.
 - /arm removemember [username] -> Allows you to take trust to build at your stall from a user.

-### Extra Stalls & Chestshop Commands
+## Extra Stalls & Chestshop Commands

-#### /arm gui
-- Let's you view what your stall number is, what your rent cost is, and how many days are left on your stall.
+-/arm gui -> Lets you view your stall number and other cool features.
 #### Ender chest -> will show you stalls you own.
 - clicking on the bed will open another UI.
     - Playerhead -> Shows you members trusted to your stall.